 A key pair consists of a public key and a private key.
-You must create a key pair and specify the name of this key pair when you launch the G-vTAP Controllers, GigaVUE V Series nodes, and GigaVUE V Series Controllers in your instance.
+You must create a key pair and select the name of this key pair when you launch the G-vTAP Controllers, GigaVUE V Series nodes, and GigaVUE V Series Controllers from GigaVUE-FM.
 Then, you must provide the private key to connect to these instances.
 For information about creating a key pair, refer to OpenStack documentation.